-Once all transactional method invocation sites are known and tagged, we rewrite the method byte-code to make certain information available at run-time.
-For every invocation of a transactional operation (object open, field read/write, etc.), we change the invocation to a different method that acts as a wrapper around the desired operation.
+the desired operation.
 This wrapper method takes an extra argument, the tag id (i.e., an invocation site identifier), which it logs before passing control to the transactional operation.
 The tag id is filled in by the byte-code rewriter, as an integer constant.

-Other outputs from the static analysis process are the static dependency graphs for all the methods, the global static invocation graph, and a number of other details:

-- Method Unique Identifier (MUID) for each transactional method. - For each transactional operation invocation: tag id, type of operation. - For each transactional method call: tag id, type of method call, MUID and name for the invoked method. - For each type of transaction: transaction name, MUID for transaction entry point.
+Other outputs from the static analysis process are the static dependency graphs for all the methods, the global static invocation graph, and a few other details: Method Unique Identifier (MUID) for each transactional method; For each transactional operation invocation: tag id, type of operation; For each transactional method call: tag id, type of method call, MUID and name for the invoked method; For each type of transaction: transaction name, MUID for transaction entry point.